Promotion of the rule of law and the judiciary in Africa

-Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2018 to 2020
+Overall term: 2022 to 2025

 The rule of law, an independent, strong and transparent judiciary system and access to legal redress are the foundation on which inclusive economic growth is built.
 In many countries in Africa, however, few people have effective access to legal redress.

 Various international agreements set out development goals in this context.
 Goal 16 of the 2030 Agenda, in particular, is considered authoritative: peace, justice and strong institutions.
 The African Union’s Agenda 2063 also provides guidance.